J.D. Davis Player Props: Giants vs. Diamondbacks

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with 85 hits and a team-best slugging percentage of .433.
+- Davis has 85 hits to go with a slugging percentage of .433, both of which lead San Francisco hitters this season.

-- In 30 games this season (30.9%), Davis has picked up an RBI, and in 11 of those games (11.3%) he had two or more.
+- In 30 games this year (30.9%), Davis has picked up an RBI, and in 11 of those games (11.3%) he had more than one.
 He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.